-The school's arrangements for managing the access to education and training providers to students is monitored by Mr. Nisar Mourad - School Operations Manager.
+The school's arrangements for managing access to education and training providers for students is monitored by Mr. Nizar Mourad - School Operations Manager.

-This policy will be reviewed by Ms. Rubina Zahoor - School Psychologist and Ms. Rajone Karmarkar - Student and Career Counsellor.
+This policy will be reviewed by Ms. Rubiena Zahoor - School Psychologist, Ms. Rajone Karmarkar - Career Guidance Counsellor and Mrs. Melita D'Souza - Primary School Counsellor.
 At every review, the policy will be approved by Mr. Naveed Iqbal - Principal and CEO